 Then I reprioritized my life into God first, family second, work third which led to harmony.
 I reduced the real distraction of social media and welcomed back my responsibilities of homemaking.
 That last point may sound old fashioned to some people, but by completing my family duties, I cleared my mind to focus when I needed to write.

 Lastly, I’m working on ridding my mindset of the lie that I’m racing against some unknown, unseen deadline to be successful or die in unfulfilled misery.
 When I did that, my overbearing sense of competitiveness and envy withered.
-I realized that success and happiness is not the same thing, and they rarely go hand in hand.
+I realized that success and happiness are not the same things, and they rarely go hand in hand.

 By allowing myself to step away, I’ve gained a new perspective on writing and life in general.
 I already am a successful writer, even if I just write for myself, because I am a happy writer.
 How do I know I’m on the right track?
 Since these revelations came to me over the past few days, I received encouragement in the form of Tweets, posts, and blog articles such as the one by Jennifer Slattery, When Discouragement Swallows Your Strength, via Castle Gate Press.